 Advise customers to exercise extreme caution when operation in wet conditions, such as when it's raining or snowing, and don't ever set the unit in water.
 They need to keep power cord connection points off the job surface (grass, mud, etc).
 Warn them to start or stop the generator only when no electrical loads are connected, and to avoid overloading the generator by trying to operate more equipment than its output rating allows.

 Visually inspect cords.
-Make sure wires aren’t damaged or crossed and check to ensure they’re adequately insulated.
-Since overloaded cords can cause fires or equipment damage, check and point out the cord ratings to customers so they won’t overload them by trying to draw more power than they’re rated to handle.
-It’s a good idea to restrict cord lengths to 50 feet or 100 feet maximum.
-Instruct customers to avoid laying cords in high-traffic areas, and use cord ramps to protect them.
-They should always assume wires are energized or could become energized.
+Make sure wires aren't damaged or crossed and check to ensure they're adequately insulated.
+Since overloaded cords can cause fires or equipment damage, check and point out the cord ratings to customers so they won't overload them by trying to draw more power than they're rated to handle.
+It's a good idea to restrict cord lengths to 50 feet or 100 feet maximum.
+Avoid laying cords in high-traffic areas, and use cord ramps to protect them.
+Always assume wires are energized or could become energized.

 When selecting a generator, consider the available safety features.
 Many provide GFCI protection and covered outlets to minimize electrocution hazards.
 Some also feature additional guards, 110% fluid containment and emergency shutdown buttons and systems.

 Because a generator uses a combustion engine, it gives off large amounts of carbon monoxide.
-This gas is dangerous because it’s colorless and odorless, making it very difficult to detect.
-As a result, it’s very important to ensure your generators are properly ventilated.
+This gas is dangerous because it's colorless and odorless, making it very difficult to detect.
+Because of this, it's very important to ensure your generators are properly ventilated.

 The easiest way to ensure proper ventilation is let customers know they should never run the generator indoors or in an enclosed space of any kind, including garages, basements or crawl spaces.
 A well-ventilated room will not prevent the buildup of toxic gas.
 Also, when mounted outdoors they should be placed away from openable windows and doors, as even prevailing winds can blow engine exhaust through the openings.
 In addition, a generator should always be placed with 3 to 4 feet of clearance on all sides.
 This allows for air movement around the generator and helps increase ventilation and prevent carbon monoxide buildup.